rohanmr/Bg-Image-Left-Effect/README.md

 # Bg-Image-Left-Effect

-Download the Code and Run on Live-Server
+Download the Code and Open in the VS code.

+Run on Live-Server.

 Output Image: